the oh so quiet show

 I didn’t have any holiday-appropriate imagery on hand, so here’s something my friend made in response to his plane being delayed.
 Freakin’ sweet!

 So as you may have noticed, I don’t really update this blog anymore, but it’s not dead either.
 Or else I wouldn’t be updating it.
-I’ve been annoyed with Wordpress lately because it’s fuxoring my HTML and makes me want to crawl back into a warm blanket of Movable Type, which also drives me insane but maybe less so than Wordpress at the moment.
+I’ve been annoyed with WordPress lately because it’s fuxoring my HTML and makes me want to crawl back into a warm blanket of Movable Type, which also drives me insane but maybe less so than WordPress at the moment.
 Anyhoo, if you don’t deal with different blogging tools then you have no idea what I’m talking about.
 Blah blah blah hi.

 Here are some random songs: